United States Pacific Fleet: Origins

 A Pacific Fleet was created in 1907 when the Asiatic Squadron and the Pacific Squadron were combined.
 In 1910, the ships of the First Squadron were organized back into a separate Asiatic Fleet.
 The General Order 94 of 6 December 1922 organized the United States Fleet, with the Battle Force as the Pacific presence.
 Until May 1940, the Battle Force was stationed on the West Coast of the United States.
 Headquarters, battleships, aircraft carriers and heavy cruisers were stationed at San Pedro close to the Long Beach Naval Shipyard.
 Light cruisers, destroyers and submarines were stationed at San Diego.

-During the summer of 1940, as part of the U.S. response to Japanese expansionism, it was instructed to take an "advanced" position at Pearl Harbor, Hawaii.
-Long term basing at Pearl Harbor was so strongly opposed by the commander, Admiral James O. Richardson, that he personally protested in Washington.
+During the summer of 1940, as part of the U.S. response to Japanese expansionism, the fleet was instructed to take an "advanced" position at Pearl Harbor, Hawaii.
+Admiral James O. Richardson, the fleet's commander, strongly opposed long-term basing at Pearl Harbor, feeling that it would leave the fleet vulnerable to Japanese attack, and personally protested the move in Washington, D.C.
 Political considerations were thought sufficiently important that he was relieved by Admiral Husband E. Kimmel, who was in command at the time of the attack on Pearl Harbor.
 The Pacific Fleet was formally recreated on 1 February 1941, when General Order 143 split the United States Fleet into separate Atlantic, Pacific, and Asiatic Fleets.

-Composition of the Pacific Fleet in December 1941
+Composition in December 1941

 On 7 December, the Fleet consisted of the Battle Force, Scouting Force, Base Force, Amphibious Force (ComPhibPac), Cruiser Force (COMCRUPAC), Destroyer Force (COMDESPAC), and the Submarine Force (COMSUBPAC).
 Also in Hawaii was the Fourteenth Naval District, commanded by Rear Admiral Claude C. Bloch.